js216/CeNTREX/DAQ/README.md

   ASCII protocol) supported by the Hot Cathode Ionization Vacuum Gauge With Dual Convection IGM402 Module, The Hornet.

-#### Todo
+## Todo

+- drivers
    - Vacuum pumps

-## User Interface

-### Overview
+   - counter for the atomic clock
+   - Room temperature & humidity for main lab and compressor cabinet.
+- recording
+   - Available disk space; current size of dataset.
+   - deal with excessive number of np.nan returns
+   - make the attributes dialog box
+   - hoover tooltip for the dt Entry
+   - make resizing work correctly
+   - make tabs
+- overview tab
    - Status of recording controls.
    - Graphical presentation of temperatures.
    - Status of lasers.
    - Vacuum chamber pressure.

-### Recording

-- Whether to record data, and what to record.
-- Where to store data (filename or filename pattern).
-- How to break long datasets amongst multiple files.
-- Default sampling and display refresh rates.
-- Synchronisation of date & time.
-Check with some online time source, and the Rb clock and GPS.
-- Available disk space; current size of dataset.
-- Separate threads for recording each device.
-- deal with excessive number of np.nan returns

-### Thermal
+- control tab
    - Full control of Lakeshore 218 and 330.
    - Plots of all temperatures vs time (easy to change axes to look up past data).
    - Heater selection module.

-### Control of pulse tubes

-A schematic like the one on the compressor package,
+   - A schematic like the one on the PT compressor package

-### Pressure

    - Full control of pumps and pressure gauges.

-### Lasers

    - Ablation laser parameters.
-- Maximize laser power with respect to flashlamp-QS delay.

-### Environment

-- Room temperature & humidity for main lab and compressor cabinet.

-### Remote access

-- Access from smartphones (Android) and everywhere around the world would be nice.
-- Make a small-screen version of the GUI.